- Undergraduate

 Inquiries about the position should be directed to search chair at faculty.hiring@thayer.dartmouth.edu.

 Offers of employment are contingent upon consent to a pre-employment background check with results acceptable under Dartmouth policy.
-Please visit the Office of Human Resources for details.
+Please visit the Dartmouth policy portal for faculty handbooks and details of other Dartmouth policies.